Joe Klecko

-Joseph Edward Klecko (born October 15, 1953) is an American former professional football player who was a defensive lineman in the National Football League (NFL), primarily with the New York Jets.
+Joseph Edward Klecko (born October 15, 1953) is an American former professional football player who was a defensive tackle in the National Football League (NFL), primarily with the New York Jets.
 He played college football for the Temple Owls and was a member of the Jets' famed "New York Sack Exchange".
+Klecko was inducted into the Pro Football Hall of Fame in 2023.

-Temple Owls
+Early life and college

+Klecko was born on October 15, 1953, in Chester, Pennsylvania.
+Klecko played high school football at St. James Catholic High School for Boys in Chester under coach Joe Logue.
+After graduating, he was not offered a scholarship to any college and went to work for a trucking company.
 Before going to Temple, and playing under Hall of Fame college coach Wayne Hardin (the former Navy coach who coached two Heisman Trophy winners in Joe Bellino '60 and Roger Staubach '63), Klecko played semi-pro football for the Aston (Pennsylvania) Knights of the Seaboard Football League and kept his eligibility by playing under the assumed name "Jim Jones" from the fictional "Poland University."

-He also won two NCAA club boxing titles in the heavyweight division.
-Klecko played high school football at St. James Catholic High School for Boys in Chester, Pennsylvania.
+Temple's equipment manager saw Klecko play, and recommended Klecko to coach Hardin, who after seeing Klecko play one quarter offered him a scholarship.
 Klecko led the Temple Owls in tackles his last three seasons (1974–1976), twice making the All-East team and receiving All-American mention as a junior and senior.
 He was the ECAC's Rookie of the Week on October 27, 1973, after Temple's 31–8 victory over the University of Delaware Blue Hens, in which he had five sacks and 15 tackles.
 He was inducted into the Temple University Sports Hall of Fame in 1987.

-New York Jets
+While there was no NCAA boxing, which the NCAA stopped sanctioning in 1960, there was a national club competition among college clubs.
+Klecko won two club boxing titles with Temple in the heavyweight division.